duracell80/ArgonOne-Radio/README.md

 - Single press to skip forward
 - Double press to skip back
 - Config option to download one episode of a podcast to play as first playlist item
+- GPIO pins for a button HAT (possiblity of different "presets" or "station memory" for different .m3u files)